“America was not built on fear. America was built on courage, on imagination and an unbeatable determination to do the job at hand.” – Harry S. Truman

 When quoting those words in his January 2007 inaugural address, Jackson County Executive Mike Sanders realized "the job at hand" would be difficult.
 He called on all who serve the County to join him in accepting nothing less than "excellence" while confronting every challenge head-on.
 He rightfully anticipated that Jackson County would soon be facing its most daunting challenges since the Great Depression.

 Determined to hold the line on tax increases, Mr. Sanders has overseen major cuts to the County budget each year since voters overwhelmingly elected him County Executive on November 7, 2006.
-Nonetheless, he made "doing more with less" the unofficial County motto and has been able to push forward on several key reforms and special projects, including:
+He re-elected in 2010 and 2014.
+He has made "doing more with less" the unofficial County motto and, nevertheless, been able to push forward on several key reforms and special projects, including:

 the passage of Jackson County's first-ever comprehensive Code of Ethics,